YBS18/ChessGame/README.md

 # ChessGame

-Chess game done using objected oriented design for my class project
+Chess game with Java using OOP principles